Gurgaon railway station

-Gurgaon railway station (station code: GGN} is in Gurgaon city of Gurgaon district of Haryana in India.
+Gurugram railway station (station code: GGN) is in Gurgaon city of Gurgaon district of Haryana in India.

 History

 In 2025-26, Gurugram railway station underwent ₹215-220 crore major redevelopment for capacity enhancement, new station building, modern lobby rooms, food court, and a paid lounge.

 Train service

 Station has 3 platforms which are well sheltered having facilities including water, sanitation, Wifi etc.

 Rail line

 The station, on Delhi-Jaipur railway line, is connected to important cities in India like New Delhi, Mumbai, Jaipur, Gandhinagar, Ahmedabad, Kanpur, Chandigarh, Patna, Howrah, Jammu, Vadodara, Surat, Varanasi, Gorakhpur, Ayodhya, Ajmer, Udaipur, Jodhpur, Jaisalmer, Bikaner, Haridwar, Gaya etc..
-Gurgaon station is connected to important cities in India like New Delhi, Mumbai, Jaipur, Gandhinagar, Ahmedabad, Kanpur, Chandigarh, Patna, Howrah and Jammu.
+Gurgaon station is connected to important cities in India like New Delhi, Mumbai, Jaipur, Gandhinagar, Ahmedabad, Kanpur, Chandigarh, Patna, Howrah and Jammu Kamakhya.

 Major trains

 Some of the important trains that run from Gurgaon are: